 In accordance with this policy, the following uses of the Endorser logo will generally be permitted:

-Maintaining consistency in the display of the Global Compact name and logo by the Global Compact and its Local Networks, Partners, Participants and other Stakeholders is an important aspect of the strategy to advocate the principles of the Global Compact.
-Accordingly, when participants, stakeholders and local networks incorporate the Global Compact name and logos in their materials for the permitted uses outlined above, they are asked to strictly adhere to the following guidelines regarding the reproduction and display of the Global Compact name and logos.
+Maintaining consistency in the display of the Global Compact name and logos described above by the Global Compact and its Partners, Participants, Local Networks and other Stakeholders is an important aspect of the strategy to advocate the principles of the Global Compact.
+Accordingly, when Participants, Stakeholders and Local Networks incorporate the Global Compact name and logos in their materials for the permitted uses outlined above, they are asked to strictly adhere to the following guidelines regarding the reproduction and display of the Global Compact name and logos described above.
 For more guidance, please refer to the Global Compact Design Manual (pdf).

-In the case of the colour logo, the colours from the artwork provided by the Global Compact Office should not be modified.
+For use of the colour logo, the colours from the artwork provided by the UN Global Compact should not be modified.
 To ensure readability, the colour logo should always appear on a white or light-coloured background.
 The logo may be reproduced in black and white for use on other backgrounds.
 A screen tint or shade should never be used when reproducing the Global Compact logo or Endorser logo.

-The use of the United Nations name and emblem, and any abbreviation thereof, is reserved for official purposes of the Organization in accordance with General Assembly resolution 92(I) of 7 December 1946.
-That resolution expressly prohibits the use of the United Nations name and emblem for commercial purposes or in any other way without the prior authorization of the Secretary-General, and it recommends that Member States take the necessary measures to prevent the unauthorized use thereof.
+The use of the United Nations name and emblem, and any abbreviation thereof, is reserved for official purposes of the United Nations in accordance with General Assembly resolution 92(I) of 7 December 1946.
+The resolution expressly prohibits the use of the United Nations name and emblem for commercial purposes or in any other way without the prior authorization of the United Nations Secretary-General, and recommends that Member States take the necessary measures to prevent the unauthorized use thereof.
 The United Nations emblem may be authorized for use by non-UN entities in exceptional circumstances, such as for illustrative and educational purposes.
-All uses of the UN emblem by non-UN entities require the prior written authorization of the Secretary-General of the United Nations.
+All uses of the UN emblem by non-UN entities require the prior written authorization of the Secretary-General.
 Requests for such authorization should be submitted to the Office of Legal Affairs, United Nations, New York, NY 10017 or by fax: +1-212-963-3155.
 Any suspected misuse of the United Nations name and emblem should be referred to the Office of Legal Affairs at the United Nations.